aboodAJ/magic_wand/README.md

 - **Mixed Precision:** We used `torch.amp` (Automatic Mixed Precision) to speed up training and reduce memory usage.
 This requires careful handling of loss scaling (`GradScaler`) to prevent gradient underflow.
 - **Dataset Splitting:** We explicitly respected the COCO 2017 `train`/`val` split to ensure rigorous evaluation.

-# Part 2: Loss Functions & Numerical Stability
+# Loss Functions & Numerical Stability

 ## 1. The Challenge with Standard BCE
 Binary Cross Entropy (BCE) is the standard loss for binary segmentation.
 It is defined as: